The NIDA International Program works with partners to develop and disseminate educational and networking opportunities.

 An English-language doctoral program in Germany for students from all over the world.

-NHSN and the Interdisciplinary Research Training Institute support predoctoral, postdoctoral, and early career scientists interested in conducting research on drug abuse among Hispanics.
+NHSN and the Interdisciplinary Research Training Institute support predoctoral, postdoctoral, and early career scientists interested in conducting research on drug use and addiction among U.S. Latino communities.

 - Middle East Research Ethics Training Initiative (MERETI)